chinoio/chino-java/README.md

 String ACCESS_TOKEN = loggedUser.getAccessToken();
 ```

-you have to create a new LoggedUser variable and then you can access the ACCESS_TOKEN
+you have to create a new LoggedUser variable and then you can access the ACCESS_TOKEN.
+More on user login in the [auth](#auth) section.

+If you already have a valid ACCESS_TOKEN, you can create a `ChinoAPI` object and pass the token directly

+`ChinoAPI chino = new ChinoAPI(<hosturl>, <access_token>);`

+Check out [ChinoAPITest.java](https://github.com/chinoio/chino-java/blob/dev-andrea/src/test/java/io/chino/java/ChinoAPITest.java) to see some practical examples about the use of the `ChinoAPI` class.

 ### HelloWorldDocument
 To create a simple Document follow these steps: